A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 Flying into Charleston Airport

-Today, CHS, which seems to be continually undergoing improvements and renovation, is a chic airport that’s easy to navigate and a frequent traveler’s delight.
+For years, the airport was a tiny hub with few terminals and minimal daily flights.
+Today, CHS, which is sometimes undergoing improvements, is a chic airport that’s easy to navigate: a frequent traveler’s delight.

 A huge gold and silver lighted pineapple represents the O in a floor-model LOVE sign at CHS, Charleston International Airport, photo ©Kate Dana

-The airport also boasts original, Charleston-themed artwork, cozy seating areas, and local dining options.
+A pleasant place to arrive at and depart from, the airport also boasts original, Charleston-themed artwork, cozy seating areas, and local dining options.

 Where to Stay